picktherick/portifolio/README.md

 # README

-This should be done in June of 2022.
+This should be done in Nov. of 2022.